Donnie Wahlberg biography

 It might now seem almost inevitable that the multi-talented Wahlberg, who began rapping from the time he was in elementary school, would eventually become a star.
 However, with the clear vision of hindsight, Wahlberg now recognizes that he is incredibly lucky to live the life he lives today, because another, very different one was once possible.
 "I'm a dude that could easily have turned to drugs and crime," he admits.
 "I could have ended up in jail.
 I was a real mischievous, defiant kid.
 I learned it was best not to do that stuff when I saw what happened to my family members.
 One day, my mind said, 'Stop.'
 And I did."

-Wahlberg married Kim Fey in 1999; after nine years together, the couple divorced n 2008.
+Wahlberg married Kim Fey in 1999; after nine years together, the couple divorced in 2008.
 They have two sons, Alexander and Xavier.
+In 2013, Wahlberg began dating television personality Jenny McCarthy.